 Therefore, if you feel that teaching is not a good fit for you, you do have other doors that are already opened, even if you may not notice them.

-There are new jobs out there for your career transition that will take what you learned from your teaching career and allow you to thrive.
+There are new jobs out there for your career transition that will take what you learned from your teaching career and allow you to thrive in a second career.

 More Posts On Career Changes: